opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

 34     Sometime in 1976, the entire sum of US$1,558,277.86 from Bank Mees & Hope NV was deposited into Mdm Lim’s bank accounts with Midland Bank.
 Mdm Lim asserted that she also deposited her personal funds into these accounts, although she failed to provide details of the exact amount of personal funds deposited, when they were deposited or which account they were deposited into.

-35     Ordinarily, when a trustee mixes trust funds with her own funds, the law assumes that the whole is subject to the trust: _Caltong (Australia) Pty Ltd v Tong Tien See Construction Pte Ltd_ [2002] 3 SLR 241 (“ _Caltong_ ”).
+35     Ordinarily, when a trustee mixes trust funds with her own funds, the law assumes that the whole is subject to the trust: _Caltong (Australia) Pty Ltd v Tong Tien See Construction Pte Ltd_ <span class="citation">[2002] 3 SLR 241</span> (“ _Caltong_ ”).
 In the absence of any proper accounting of the funds in the accounts from Mdm Lim, AR Phang held that all the funds in the accounts belonged to the estate.
 However, this did not mean that the entire credit balance of US$1,299,691.04 should be added to the pool of assets.
 Since the principal sum was derived from the US$1,558,277.86 credit in Bank Mees & Hope NV which had already been included in the valuation, any addition of the principal sum in the Midland Bank accounts would result in double-counting.
 The only amount that could be added from the Midland Bank funds was the interest earned between 1976 and 4 November 1985, which AR Phang assessed at DM2,708,472.40, £331,043.46 and US$8,752.90.

 _Standard Chartered Bank (CI) Limited (“Standard Chartered Bank”)_